thegridelectric/gridworks-pico/README.md

 ## Configuring a new Pico

 - Plug in the Pico to a computer and open Thonny
+- Click the bottom right menu bar, and click "Install Micropython..."
+- For a Pico communicating Wifi select "Pico W", for a Pico communicating Ethernet select "Wiznet 5500"
 - Create a new file
 - Copy and paste the content of the provided `provisioner.py` in that new file
 - Run the file and answer the prompts in Thonny's shell